Ivan-Badenhorst/extendable-game-base/README.md

   - Basic orchestration of damage between protagonist and enemy
   - Dying + stop
 - Mahmoud:
+  - Concentrated on protagonist attacking the enemies and refining enemy behavior.
+  - Implemented poison mechanics and integrated new gameplay elements using timers.

 ### Week 13
 - Ivan: